 A man's portrait should capture not just just his likeness, but his style, his passion and most of all his character.

-Family and friends should be able to look at the portrait hanging upon the wall and instantly recognise the true spirit of the man in the image, it should invoke an instant heartfelt response.
+Family and friends should be able to look at the portrait hanging on the wall and instantly recognise the true spirit of the man, it should invoke an instant heartfelt response.

 So how can we achieve this.
 First of all, a man needs to be captured in a way that is related to his life and passion.
-He may be a super keen motorcyclist, a powerful business figure, an artist, musician, sporting hero, a very clever tradesman.
+He may be a super keen motorcyclist, an influential business figure, an artist, musician, sporting hero, a very clever tradesman.

-Whatever it is that defines his life and character, it should be incorporated within the portrait, this is what will truly invoke those most treasured memories and responses.
+Whatever it is that defines his life and character, it should be incorporated within the portrait, this is what will truly invoke those most powerful memories and responses.

 Beyond the theme, a man needs to be captured in a pose and with an expression that truly speaks of his mind and form, this can only be done with the photographer taking the time to analyze the subject (in an informal way of course).